iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 ## Wrap up

-Creating your CI/CD pipelines with Github Actions is fairly easy and extremely convenient when you want to take more control.
-In this article I’ve showed you how you can lint, test and build your project on Github and ultimately deploy it to Vercel.
+Creating your CI/CD pipelines with GitHub Actions is fairly easy and extremely convenient when you want to take more control.
+In this article I’ve showed you how you can lint, test and build your project on GitHub and ultimately deploy it to Vercel.

 ### Benefits
-If you ask me there are quite some benefits creating your CI/CD pipelines in Github Actions:
+If you ask me there are quite some benefits creating your CI/CD pipelines in GitHub Actions:

-- Provide a better developer experience due to better feedback / integration, you have everything in one place: Github.
+- Provide a better developer experience due to better feedback / integration, you have everything in one place: GitHub.
 - Enforce code quality before merging a PR.
 - Ensure reliability by requiring successfully executed test suites.